Research Policy Handbook

 1. Candidates must have two or more years of research training.
 In addition, applicants should have a research record (publications and prior research training) that is consistent with their having a reasonable chance of success on the grant application in order to receive this specific expanded PI career development waiver opportunity.

-2. Written approval of the faculty supervisor (who must be a member of University Tenure Line, Medical Center Line, or Nontenure Line Research professoriate), the relevant department chair, center or institute director (if no departmental resources are to be used), and the School of Medicine Dean’s Office.
+2. Written approval of the faculty supervisor (who must be a member of University Tenure Line, University Medical Line, or Nontenure Line Research professoriate), the relevant department chair, center or institute director (if no departmental resources are to be used), and the School of Medicine Dean’s Office.

 3. A guarantee of space and resources for the duration of the grant by the faculty mentor or department chair.